Why your sunscreen might not be protecting you

 In conclusion

-Taking care of your skin isn't just about applying sunscreen.
-It's a comprehensive, conscious, and preventative approach that involves choosing a product that respects your health and the environment, as well as a holistic approach to beauty.
-By combining effective sun protection, sensible sun exposure habits, and nutrition rich in antioxidants and collagen, you give your skin every chance of remaining youthful, healthy, and radiant.
+Taking care of your skin is not limited to applying sunscreen.
+It is a global, conscious, and preventive action that involves both choosing a product that respects health and the environment, and a holistic approach to beauty.
+By combining effective sun protection, reasonable sun exposure habits, and a diet rich in antioxidants and collagen, you give your skin every chance to stay young, healthy, and radiant.

-Daily Energy® is a 100% Arabica coffee, enriched with vitamins (C, E, A, B) and collagen to help you preserve your youthful capital naturally.
-Because beautiful skin also starts from the inside.
+Daily Energy® is 100% Arabica coffee, enriched with vitamins (C, E, A, B) and collagen to help you preserve your youthful capital naturally.
+Because beautiful skin also starts from within.

 Pourquoi votre crème solaire ne vous protège peut-être pas